 As part of its commitment to responsible investment, KBC Asset Management NV exercises the voting rights of the shares it manages in accordance with the Proxy Voting and Engagement Policy.
-Where appropriate, KBC Asset Management NV will engage in dialogue with the management of the companies concerned, if necessary before voting as KBC Asset Management NV is convinced that shareholder activism, in the medium and long term, may have a positive impact on the companies KBC Asset Management NV invests in.
 More information can be found at www.kbc.be/investment-legal-documents > Retrospective Proxy Voting - overview > Proxy Voting and Engagement Policy.